Karri-Tirumala-Venkatesh/Design-and-Analysis-of-Algorithms/README.md

 3. Quick Sort in an Array<br>
 4. Merge Sort in an Array<br>
 5. Heap Sort in an Array<br>
-6. Radix sort on variable size integers
+6. Radix sort on variable size integers<br>
+7. Bubble Sort in an Array<br>
+8. Insertion Sort in an Array